DouglasKenjiSakakibara01/DouglasKenjiSakakibara01/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Douglas Kenji.
-I am currently a junior of Computer Science at Universidade Estadual de Maringá.
+I am currently a senior of Computer Science at Universidade Estadual de Maringá.

 I am looking for internships or junior dev offers.
 I am currently working as Full Stack Web Developer and on a scientific initiation project with a focus on onthologies.